Vessel Support Grid Project

 The customer provided the following feedback after the turnaround:

 “The outage went very well, especially the grating.
 All the pieces went in without any problems.
-The lugs we added at site worked well.
+The lugs we added on site worked well.
 There were lots of good comments about the fit and finish of the grating.
 Getting the material on time was critical to our outage success.
 We appreciate all the extraordinary effort to make it happen, and make it happen well!

 “We are testing the performance of the modified equipment this week.
 This testing will tell us if we must make the same modifications to a second unit.
 If we do, I will definitely want to work with you.”